learn (2) different styles, including how & why you should rent DIY spot lights

 You want your room to be dark so that guests feel more comfortable dancing.
 Dim rooms also feel more romantic (think of late-night restaurant lighting).

-have you seen pinspot lighting at a wedding, if so tell us in the comments how it looked
+have you seen pinspot lighting at a wedding, tell us in the comments how it looked

 We feel any combination of spotlights or pinspots can help light your event.
 Lighting does more than improving photo quality.
 It also helps to direct the attention of the room to the next formality.
 Guest will know where to look as your emcee makes announcements.